niwciu/LCD_HD44780/ReadMe.md

     }
     ```
     <br>
-    It's a basic interfafce that connect library with your hardware driver layer in application without making any depedencies between them.
-For more details, please lock at the example folder and search for LCD_IO_driver.c file for specific uController that you want to use.
+    It's a basic interface that connects the library with your HW driver layer in the application without making any dependencies between them.
+For more details, please lock in the example folder and search for the LCD_IO_driver.c file for the specific uController that you want to use.
-## How to define custome charatcters and custom character banks.
+## How to define custom characters and custom character banks.
 ### Example of Correspondence between EPROM Address Data and Character Pattern (5 × 8 Dots)
 <img src="./doc/font map.png" height="350"><br> <br>
 <br>
-### Definifg special characters in code.
+### Defining special characters in code.
-If the letter shown on the picture above should be defined as special character its definition should look like this:
+If the letter shown in the picture above should be defined as a special character its definition should look like this:
 ```C
 static const uint8_t leter_b[8] = {16, 16, 22, 25, 17, 17, 30, 0};
 ```
-### Definif banks for special characters.
+### Defining banks for special characters.
 HD44780 allows the user to define a maximum of 8 user characters.
 Therefore on character bank can contain only up to 8 characters.
 Nevertheless, it's possible to define a couple of special character banks with different combinations of special characters.
 Depending on needs one of the banks can be loaded to the CGRAM and switched to another if the information presented on the LCD requires different special characters

-Below you can find a simple example of 2 special characters bank definition:
+Below you can find a simple example of two special characters bank definitions:
-  - definition of special characters in lcd_hd44780_def_char:
+1. Definition of special characters in lcd_hd44780_def_char.h:
     ```C
     static const uint8_t Pol_e[8] = {0, 0, 14, 17, 31, 16, 14, 3};
     static const uint8_t Pol_o[8] = {2, 4, 14, 17, 17, 17, 14, 0};